The Evil of Frankenstein

-The Evil of Frankenstein is a 1964 British horror film directed by Freddie Francis and starring Peter Cushing, Sandor Elès and Kiwi Kingston.
+The Evil of Frankenstein is a 1964 British science fiction horror film directed by Freddie Francis and starring Peter Cushing, Sandor Elès and Kiwi Kingston.
 The screenplay was by Anthony Hinds (as John Elder).
-It is the third instalment in Hammer's Frankenstein series.
+It is the third installment in Hammer's Frankenstein series.

 Plot

 A child witnesses an intruder steal the corpse of one of her recently deceased relatives.
 Terrified, she flees from the cabin where she is hiding, and encounters Baron Victor Frankenstein.
 As the body snatcher takes the corpse to Victor's secret laboratory, a local priest discovers the theft.
 The child identifies both the body snatcher and his employer.
 Forced to leave town, Victor and his assistant Hans return to the Baron's hometown of Karlstaad, where they plan to sell valuables from the abandoned Frankenstein chateau to fund new work.
 Arriving in the village, they rescue Rena, a deaf-mute young woman from being harassed by a gang of thugs.
 Arriving at the chateau, they find all the valuables stolen and flee.

 The following day, Victor and Hans blend in with a local carnival in order to remain incognito.
 While visiting a local pub, Victor notices the local burgomaster is wearing one of his valuables; a ring.
 Victor causes a scene, is immediately recognized by the authorities, and flees once again, eventually hiding at the exhibit of a hypnotist named Zoltan.
 Zoltan clashes with the police and is arrested, covering the escape of Victor and Hans.
 Later that evening, Victor and Hans break into the burgomaster's apartments to retrieve the valuables, but the police arrive.
 They flee once more and encounter Rena.
 She leads them to her shelter in a cave.

 Victor finds his prototype creation frozen in ice in the cave.
 He and Hans build a fire to melt the ice and free the creature.
 They take it to the chateau and restore it to life.
 However, the creature's brain is unresponsive.
 Victor, desperate to restore active consciousness to his creation, comes up with the idea of obtaining the services of Zoltan to reanimate the creature's mind.
 Zoltan has been banished from Karlstaad for not having a licence to perform.
 After clever psychological manipulation by Victor, he agrees to the task.

 Zoltan is successful but has less than scientific interests at heart.
 With the creature responding only to his commands, Zoltan uses it to rob and take revenge upon the town's authorities.
 Victor evicts Zoltan, who then instructs the creature to kill Victor, but the creature kills Zoltan instead.
 The creature goes into a fit of rage and accidentally sets the lab on fire.
 Hans escapes with Rena, and the couple watch as smoke pours from the chateau.
 A massive explosion ensues, causing the section where the lab was to topple over the cliff, killing Victor and the creature.